Akash-Trivedi/node-tutorial/notes.md

 ex: npm test or npm start
 we can also run our programs, check package.json

+asynchronous functions are always offloaded and run after synchronous functions

 ---
 ## event loop
 > allows node.js to perform non-blocking I/O operations, despite the fact that JavaScript is single threaded
 ---

 ## async patterns
 ---
+>
 ## event emitters
 ---
 ## streams